 If the person you care for is going to the shops, they may find our letter for supermarkets and retail staff helpful.
 The letter explains more about Huntington's and its effects to those who may not understand the disease.

-The government has advised that visits to care homes can take place with arrangements such as substantial screens, visiting pods, and window visits.
-Every care home resident can now nominate two named visitors who will be able to visit indoors for regular visits at the care home with regular testing, PPE and infection control measures in place.
+The government has advised that visits to care homes can take place and every care home resident can have named visitors who will be able to visit indoors for regular visits at the care home with relevant infection control measures in place.
+Numbers visiting at any one time may be limited to reduce the risk of infection.

 It is important you try to stay as physically active as you can during this time.
 Try to take some time away from your caring role to get some exercise, even if its a short walk.
 Dr Una Jones, Cardiff University recently gave a webinar on exercises you and the person you care for can do from home: